ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-imperative-approach.md

+---
+description: Explore the creation and management of kubernetes pods using imperative commands.
+Learn hands-on techniques for effective control and manipulation of your containerized applications.
+---

 # Create and Manage Kubernetes Pods Using Imperative Commands

 Let's look at the imperative commands that you can use to create and manage Kubernetes Pods.